6 Things Every Startup Can Learn From This One

-With rugged hardware backed by an ecosystem of purpose-built software, RealWear’s smart glasses technology gives industrial workers all the resources they need.
+With rugged hardware backed by an ecosystem of purpose-built software, RealWear’s technology gives industrial workers all the resources they need.
 All five use cases empower frontline workers while improving safety.
-That’s a simple value proposition that any enterprise company can appreciate.
+That’s a simple value proposition that any enterprise can appreciate.

 5. Team up with strategic partners to scale faster and improve your offering

 Most startups have limited resources and reach.
 That’s why it’s important to join forces with the right strategic and valuable-added partners.
 This will help you scale faster than if you tried to grow your business through 100% direct sales.
-This is exactly what RealWear has done with their smart glasses technology, and this approach has allowed them to scale quickly.
+This is exactly what RealWear has done with their rugged augmented reality headsets, and this approach has allowed them to scale quickly.

 6. Understand your customers’ needs, KPIs, environment and workflow

 Last but not least, startup founders who want to sell to enterprise accounts need to understand their needs, goals and key performance indicators (KPI).
-RealWear identified a gap in the market (rugged smart glasses), and designed technology that could exceed the high standards of industrial enterprise companies.
-When using smart glasses technology is as easy as “Say What You See,” it’s no wonder RealWear has grown so quickly.
+RealWear identified a gap in the market (rugged augmented reality headsets), and designed technology that could exceed the high standards of industrial enterprise companies.
+When using technology is as easy as “Say What You See,” it’s no wonder RealWear has grown so quickly.